mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-deploy.md

 {{% /alert %}}

 {{% alert color="info" %}}
-If the custom runtime settings are configured in both the CSI Secrets Storage and another location (such as the Developer Portal or MendixApp CR), the secret storage configuration has a higher priority and overrides the value specified elsewhere.
+If the custom runtime settings are configured in both the CSI Secrets Storage and another location (such as the Mendix Portal or MendixApp CR), the secret storage configuration has a higher priority and overrides the value specified elsewhere.
 {{% /alert %}}

 ### 5.5 Log Levels Tab